Helperbird/website/src/pages/features/color-blindness.md

 url: features/color-blindness/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Color Blindness Support feature helps people with color vision problems see better.
-It underlines and outlines links on web pages to make them easier to find and click.
+Helperbird's Color Blindness Support feature is designed to make links and text easier to see for people with color vision challenges.
+It works by underlining and outlining links, so they stand out more on web pages and are easier to click.

+This feature is especially useful for people with Protanopia or Deuteranopia, two common types of color blindness.
+By making links more noticeable, Helperbird helps create a smoother and more accessible browsing experience.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Better Visibility for Text and Links

-Helperbird adds lines and outlines to text and links, making them stand out more.

-### Easier to Spot Links

-Links are easier to see and click, especially for people who have trouble seeing colors.

-### Improved Accessibility

-Makes websites easier to use for people with color vision problems.
+This feature makes websites easier to use for everyone, especially those with color vision problems.
+Here’s why it’s helpful:

-### Enhanced User Experience

-Helps all users by making links more visible and easier to navigate.
+**Better Visibility for Links and Text:** Underlines and outlines help links stand out, so they’re easier to spot.

+**Easier to Click Links:** Makes it simpler to find and click links, even for people who have trouble seeing color contrasts.

+**Improved Accessibility:** Helps people with color blindness navigate websites without frustration.

+**More User-Friendly:** Even if you don’t have color blindness, clearer links make for a better browsing experience.

+---

+## Who Is It For?

+This feature is great for:

+**People with Color Blindness:** Especially helpful for those with Protanopia or Deuteranopia, making links easier to recognize.

+**Web Accessibility Advocates:** Improves usability for people of all abilities.

+**Anyone Who Wants Clearer Links:** It’s a simple way to make navigating websites easier for everyone.

+---

 ## Features

+Here’s what Helperbird’s Color Blindness Support does:

-- Underlines links to make them easier to see.
+- Underlines links to make them stand out.
-- Adds outlines around text for better visibility.
+- Adds outlines around text for improved visibility.

-## Is This a Free Helperbird Feature?

-Yes, this feature is free for all Helperbird users.
+---
 ## More About This Feature

-Helperbird helps with common types of color blindness, like Protanopia and Deuteranopia, which affect many people.
-These types of color blindness can make it hard to see links that are just a different color from the text.

-With Helperbird, links are underlined and outlined in different colors.
-This makes them stand out, so they are easier to see and click.
+Color blindness can make browsing the web harder, especially when links rely only on color to stand out.
+For example, people with Protanopia or Deuteranopia often struggle to see links that blend into the surrounding text.

+Helperbird fixes this by adding underlines and outlines to links, so they’re always easy to see and click.
+This small change makes a big difference in creating a more inclusive and user-friendly web experience.